 Herbal Infused Magic Skin Healing Oil

 I use this herbal infused oil in all kinds of salves, body butter, lip balms, bum sprays, and more!
 You can substitute the Magic Healing Oil into the baby butt balm, bohemi' mama's boobie balm, Salvation Salve (antiseptic Owie Cream, see below), shaving cream, or any other recipe that calls for a liquid oil in it.
 This oil is filled with skin healing herbs that help to minimize and reduce scarring and stretch marks by stimulating the production of collagen at the site of wounds.
-Everyone who has used this agrees that this is magical when it comes to quickly and effectively healing wounds of all kinds, on the skin.

 - 1 part calendula flowers